Dmitry Tursunov

-Dmitry Igorevich Tursunov (Дми́трий И́горевич Турсу́нов; born 12 December 1982) is a retired Russian tennis player and current tennis coach.
-At age 12 he moved to the United States to train and further his prospects of becoming a professional player.
-His career-high singles ranking was world No. 20, achieved in October 2006.
+Dmitry Igorevich Tursunov (Дми́трий И́горевич Турсу́нов; born 12 December 1982) is a Russian tennis coach and former player.
+At age 12, he moved to the United States to train and further his prospects of becoming a professional player.
+His career-high singles ranking is world No. 20, achieved in October 2006.

 Tursunov jokes about his lack of ability and success on clay courts.
 He was sponsored by Fila and Wilson.
 He helped the Russian Davis Cup team win the 2006 Davis Cup and reach the finals of the 2007 Davis Cup.

 Tennis career

 Tursunov began playing tennis in Moscow at the age of five when his father made him play a few hours a day.
 He came to the United States to train with Vitaly Gorin.

 I practiced a few hours a day.
 My dad realized fairly early that I had a lot of potential.
 A lot of people criticize him for basically choosing that career for me.
 He understood that I didn’t have many options to make money and since he really liked tennis, he decided that I was to be a tennis player.
 It just happened that I was naturally good at it.